JuliaActors/Actors.jl/docs/src/index.md

 `Actors` uses Julia's concurrency primitives and enhances its capabilities for concurrent computing.

-It can interface with other actor libraries and can be extended by other libraries by actor protocols.
+It can interface with other actor libraries and can be extended by them using actor protocols.

-Actors is in active development.
+`Actors` is in active development.
 If you want to contribute, please join [`JuliaActors`](https://github.com/JuliaActors).

 [^1]: See the Wikipedia entry on the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).